Konkan Railway zone: Passenger

 The Tejas Express is the first semi-high-speed, fully air-conditioned train fleet introduced by Indian Railways, with modern on-board facilities.
-Its inaugural run was on 24 May 2017 from Mumbai's Chhatrapati Shivaji Terminus to Karmali railway station in Goa.
+Its inaugural run was on 24 May 2017 from Mumbai's Chhatrapati Shivaji Terminus to Madgaon Junction railway station in Goa.
 It covered 552 km (342 mi) in eight hours and 30 minutes.

+The Mumbai CSMT–Madgaon Vande Bharat Express semi-high-speed train, was also introduced by Indian Railways, with modern on-board facilities.
+Its inaugural run was on 27 June 2023 from Mumbai's Chhatrapati Shivaji Terminus to Madgaon Junction railway station in Goa.
+It covers 581 km (361 mi) in eight hours.

 Freight

 Freight response to the railway was lukewarm, prompting its corporation to consider reducing its rates.
 With an outstanding debt of ₹33.75 billion, the KRCL was counting on freight traffic for revenue.
 To attract freight traffic, the corporation began advertising to industries on the route.

 The corporation introduced roll-on/roll-off (RORO) service, a road-rail system, on the section between Kolad (Maharashtra) and Verna, Goa in 1999; it was extended to the Surathkal railway station in Karnataka in 2004.
 The RORO service, the first of its kind in India, allowed trucks to be transported on flatcars.
 It has been popular, carrying about 1.6 million trucks and earning over ₹1.2 billion by 2009.